The Permanent Labor Certification Process: "PERM"

 3. The DOL Audit

-A DOL audit is a normal, albeit not entirely pleasant occurrence.
+A DOL audit is a normal, albeit not an entirely pleasant occurrence.
 Because the Labor Certification Application is filed alone, without supporting documentation, the Department of Labor relies on the possibility of audits to ensure that employers have followed the PERM regulations.
 The Department of Labor currently audits up to 37% of Labor Certification Applications per year.
-Additionally, the DOL may audit a petition to inquire about case specific aspects of an application.
+Additionally, the DOL may audit a petition to inquire about case-specific aspects of an application.
 Finally, The DOL may audit up to five years after a labor certification is approved.
 It is for this reason that meticulous records must be kept regarding every step in the PERM process and stored in an audit file immediately after filing the Labor Certification Application.

 A) The Business Necessity Letter

 If the employer has asked for more skills or qualifications from potential applicants than what the DOL considers to be normal to the occupation, then the DOL may ask for a business necessity letter during the PERM audit process proving the need for a person of such high qualifications.
 A carefully drafted business necessity letter must be documented in order to prove the reasons why the employer simply must have someone with more experience, skill or education than what the DOL considers to be normal for the job.